Sunday, February 1, 2026

 The Good

 Gentle paints us a fifteenth century Europe that is familiar, but subtly different.
-In many alternate histories, the characters are mere mouthpieces for the branchpoint, and wander around effectively saying "Woe is us, if only War X had gone differently, then Y and Z would be different!"
+In many alternate histories, the characters are mere mouthpieces for the branchpoint, and wander around effectively saying "Woe is us, if only War X had gone differently, then Y and Z would be so much better but all is lost!"
 The changes are presented more subtly, and they accrete around the characters (who have their own lives and motivations) until you know you're somewhen else.
 Lions and leopards were not driven to extinction.
 Christ was not a Jew, but a Mithraist centurion, and he was executed by being nailed to a tree, hence the epithet "Green Christ!" being cast about by the mercenaries in the book.
 And of course, Carthage still exists, an Arianist civilization of Visigoths that persisted through medieval times.
 She takes pains to immerse us in this age's sights and sounds and smells (to a fault, as discussed below.)

 So much alternate history is about a war ending differently, but the best ones concern a technology arriving early or late, or a cultural commitment changing.
 In Barnes's Lion's Blood series, Socrates goes to Egypt instead of drinking the hemlock concoction, tipping history in favor of Africa over Europe.
 In Stephen Baxter's Anti-Ice, the discovery of antimatter effectively initiates the nuclear age a century early during the Crimean War.
-Here, we have remote communication, tactical computers, and robots five centuries early.
+In this novel, we have remote communication, tactical computers, and robots five centuries early.

 The originality of the ideas is what sets this book apart.
 It's not just the elements of alternate history noted above.
 The underlying plot is that Wild Machines - a sort of mineral Boltzmann brain, pyramids of electromagnetic stone in North Africa that achieved sentience under mysterious conditions - are using the Visigoths to drive humanity to extinction.
 Their motive is that they can simulate the future, and that some humans have an ability to bend reality itself (make actual miracles) and that in the future, this ability will become more and more common, and eventually will be used in warfare, thus destroying the universe.
-The military leader of the Visigoths was bred to be able to communicate mentally over long distances with a machine of the pyramids' design, and the main character Ash is a product of the same breeding program.
+The military leader of the Visigoths was bred to be able to communicate mentally over long distances with a machine of the pyramids' design, and the main character Ash discovers she is a product of the same breeding program.
 Most of the children in the program do not have the ability and are executed, but Ash was smuggled out as a child and later ended up still developing the ability to some degree.
 The machines absorb sunlight for energy so night falls over any lands they conquer.

 The Neutral, and Questions